Best MRE Meals To Stockpile For The Coming Food Crisis

 They hand them out to victims of natural disasters and emergencies.

-So stock up today because they will not always be as cheap and abundant.
+So stock up because after a crisis they won’t be as cheap and abundant.

-They can last for up to seven years on their own.
+They can last for up to seven years.

-And if kept in cool conditions, they can last even longer.
+And if kept in cool dry conditions, they can last even longer.

 Theoretically, if you freeze them, they’ll last indefinitely.

-This long shelf life makes them a good choice for emergencies.
+This shelf life makes them a good choice for emergencies.

-You can store them with your survival gear, in your food cache, car, bug-ou location, or anywhere!
+You can store them with your survival gear, in your food cache, car or bug-out location!

 And they’ll be good when you return to eat them later.